adam-beck/my-monorepo-attempt/README.md

 there about the benefits of Docker not only for development but also deployment.
 For now, let's just focus on development.

+## Phase 1 - Docker with npm Workspaces

+The goal of this phase is to just get a pleasant local development environment using `npm`, `npm` workspaces, and Docker.
+Other tools may be used but ultimatley we should avoid things like `turborepo` (even it would make things easier).
+A basic understanding without too much abstraction, that is what we are striving for.

+So what does a pleasant local development environment look like?
+For this basic example a simple node server (in a container) and a shared library.
+That's it.
+Two "apps".
+However, when the shared library is updated, the containerized node server should be updated.
+We will follow a few Docker best practices but the notion of production is not a concern yet.
+Things like ensuring the `node_modules` are not synced between the host and the docker containers -- they should be installed in the container and isolated.
+Typescript is usually a wise choice except it requires a build step.
+That will be addressed later.

+Let's begin.

 ## DRAFT

 Phase 1 - Docker with npm workspaces